-Projects listed in the 2021-22 Action Plan are either completed or currently underway.
-We expended a total of \$512,151.50 of current program year funding and an additional \$189,420.25 program income and carry forward funding from previous program years.
-Current program year funding was used to start and complete approved projects from the 20-21 Action Plan including: providing important connectivity links for major sidewalks, replacing failed culverts for stormwater management, and improving air release valves to contribute to the City's on-going efforts for the improvement of local water way quality.
-In addition to these public infrastructure improvement projects the City continues to expend money and fund regular assistance programs including: \$220,000 for low- and moderate- income homeowner repair and rehabilitation leveraged with State Housing Initiative Partnership (SHIP) funding, \$27,000 for micro-enterprise assistance through the City's Business Accelerator Training and Grant Program leveraged with partner Center Bank grant funding, and \$62,000 for an educational partnership to create the first ever Boys and Girls Club St. Lucie County Mobile Club in low- and moderate- area parks.
-Additional program income funds of \$27,000 were used to fund a one wall handball court in Sandhill Crane Park.
+Projects listed in the 2023-24 Action Plan are either completed or currently underway.
+We expended a total of \$615,181.89 of current program year funding and an additional \$165,914.21 program income and carry forward funding from previous program years.
+The current program year funding was used to start and complete approved projects from the 23-24 Annual Action Plan including providing important connectivity links for major sidewalks, replacing failed culverts for stormwater management, Code Enforcement in Low Mod areas, Business Accelerator Program, and continued educational partnership with the Boys and Girls Mobile Tutoring Club in low and moderate parks.
+In addition to these public infrastructure improvement projects and public service activities the City continues to expend money and fund housing assistance programs including: \$158,299.00 for low- and moderate-income homeowner repair and rehabilitation leveraged with State Housing Initiative Partnership (SHIP) funding.

-Most of the additional emergency COVID-19 (CDBG-CV) was provided to the City was expended in the previous fiscal year.
-Approximately, \$100,000 of funding remains to be expended in the upcoming fiscal year.
+Most of the additional emergency COVID-19 (CDBG-CV) provided to the City was expended in the previous fiscal year.
+Approximately, \$153,508.00 of funding remain to be expended in the upcoming fiscal year.
 Staff will be working with an interdepartmental group and data to determine the best recommendations for the usage of those funds.

 Comparison of the proposed versus actual outcomes for each outcome measure submitted with the consolidated plan and explain, if applicable, why progress was not made toward meeting goals and objectives.
+91.520(g)

-91.520(g) Categories, priority levels, funding sources and amounts, outcomes/objectives, goal outcome indicators, units of measure, targets, actual outcomes/outputs, and percentage completed for each of the grantee's program year goals.
+Categories, priority levels, funding sources and amounts, outcomes/objectives, goal outcome indicators, units of measure, targets, actual outcomes/outputs, and percentage completed for each of the grantee's program year goals.